Vladimir Solovyov (TV presenter): Early life and education

-Vladimir Rudolfovich Solovyov was born on 20 October 1963, in Moscow, Russian SFSR, USSR, to a Jewish family.
+Vladimir Rudolfovich Solovyov was born on 20 October 1963, in Moscow, Russian SFSR, USSR, to an Ashkenazi Jewish family.
 His father, Rudolf Naumovich Solovyov, was a teacher of political economy and a boxing champion of Moscow.
 His mother, Inna Solomonovna Solovyova, worked as an art critic at the Battle of Borodino Museum.

 Solovyov's parents met when they were students of the Moscow Pedagogical Institute.
 They separated when Vladimir was four years old, but continued to maintain friendly relations.
 Solovyov's maternal grandfather, Solomon Lvovich Shapiro, was a participant in the Great Patriotic War (Russian term for the Eastern front of WWII) head of the flight test station (LIS), and a lieutenant colonel.
 His paternal grandfather, Naum Semyonovich Vinitskovsky, was also a participant in the Great Patriotic War and a holder of the Order of the Red Star.

 Solovyov attended school No. 72 in Moscow for his first year of education.
 From the second grade onward, he studied at the elite special school No..
 27 with the study of a number of subjects in English, where the children and grandchildren of members of the Soviet Central Committee of the CPSU, diplomats, and other notable figures studied.
 This school is now known as secondary school No..
 1232 with in-depth study of the English language.
 At the age of 14, Solovyov was admitted to the Komsomol, the Communist Union of Youth.

 In the ninth grade, Solovyov became interested in karate.
 Prior to that, he played football and trained at the Moscow Youth Football School.
 However, due to the need to practice karate at the same time, he was forced to give up football.

 After finishing school, Vladimir Solovyov enrolled at the Moscow Institute of Steel and Alloys in 1980.
 He graduated with honors in 1986, after completing the Faculty of Physics and Chemistry.
 During his time at the institute, he studied alongside Vladislav Surkov and Mikhail Fridman, both of whom Solovyov had known since 1981.

 After completing his degree, Solovyov worked as an expert in the Committee of Youth Organizations of the USSR from 1986 to 1988.
 During this time, he pursued writing in his spare time.

+Between 1988 and 1990, Solovyov taught physics and maths in Moscow School No. 27.
+The language of his lessons was English, a common practice in Russian language-specialized schools.

 Following his work in the Committee of Youth Organizations, Solovyov continued his education by enrolling in postgraduate studies at the Institute of World Economy and International Relations of the USSR Academy of Sciences.
 He completed his studies at the institute and, in 1990, defended his dissertation for the degree of Candidate of Economic Sciences.
 The dissertation was titled "The main trends in the production of new materials and the factors of efficiency of their use in the industry of the USA and Japan".
 His degree was awarded in the speciality of "the economy of the capitalist countries."